learn-vuejs/vue-patterns/docs/patterns/README.md

 </script>
 ```

-The neat thing about using a Renderless Component is that we can seperate our logic from our markup
+The neat thing about using a Renderless Component is that we can seperate our logic from our markup.

 ## Composition